 Instead of offering users a static knowledge base, with Launchers you can deploy feature-specific menus of tours that answer common queries, so users can get help easily and in context.

 As well as being an entirely new self-serve support channel, Launchers can be used to create onboarding checklists that boost activation, and release note logs that encourage feature adoption.

 Here are a few ideas on how to get started with this flexible new feature!

 User onboarding checklists: increase activation

-User onborarding checklists are used by products like Dropbox and Airbnb to grab the attention of new users and give them a rewarding, achievable objective.
+user onboarding checklist are used by products like Dropbox and Airbnb to grab the attention of new users and give them a rewarding, achievable objective.

 Checklists leverage the natural human drive to complete unfinished work, and are a way to guide users towards key activation milestones, like account setup or creating a first project.

-With Launchers, you can add a user onboarding checklist triggered from a widget or native element anywhere on the page.
+With Launchers, you can add a user onboarding checklist /blog/user-onboarding-checklist triggered from a widget or native element anywhere on the page.
 Segmenting allows you to show the Launcher only to new users, or even deploy different onboarding flows for different groups of new user.

 Checklist items aren't just instructions to read and tick off; when a user clicks an onboarding task, they can be shown a modal, multi-step tour, tooltip, or be redirected to another page of your app.
 This makes it possible to design anything from a complex experience to a simple set of prompts.